OfficeDev/VBA-content/VBA/Office-VBA-Reference.md

-# Office VBA reference
+# Office VBA Reference

 The Office Visual Basic for Applications (VBA) reference enables you to use programming to extend Office applications.

-## VBA programming in Office
+## VBA Programming in Office